input-output-hk/cardano-node-wiki/Benchmarking.md

 1. `logs-node-1.timeline.txt`
 2. `block-propagation.txt`

-These files contains [CDF](https://en.wikipedia.org/wiki/Cumulative_distribution_function) data which can be used to form the results like these ones:
+These files contain [CDF](https://en.wikipedia.org/wiki/Cumulative_distribution_function) data which can be used to form the results like these ones:

 ```
 |                       | 1.34.0-rc3 | ledger-bump |    Δ |  Δ% |